 Eczema, also called atopic dermatitis, is a skin condition that affects approximately 30 million people in the United States.
 Characterized by red, itchy patches of skin, eczema is not contagious.
-It can affect people at any age, and is common among infants as well as adults, although it is most often diagnosed in babies or young children.
+It can affect people in California at any age, and is common among infants as well as adults, although it is most often diagnosed in babies or young children.
 Symptoms may become less severe as people age.
 It’s important to remember that while eczema cannot be cured, it can be managed.

 What Does Eczema Look Like?

 Eczema rashes can look different on different people, and range from mild to severe.
 Atopic dermatitis often begins with dry patches of skin that are intensely itchy.
 As patients scratch these patches of skin, inflammatory chemicals are released in the body, which triggers more itchiness.
 The cycle continues until skin becomes red, bumpy, and even bleeding.

 Eczema can develop on any part of the body, but it is common on the hands, feet, elbows, and knees.
 Babies and young children often develop red, itchy patches on their faces.
 The initial itchy spot may be slightly reddish when eczema begins, but most often it’s simply a dry patch of skin.
 Later on, the skin may remain red and inflamed, and develop a crusty, scaly appearance after multiple bouts of eczema.

 The Eight Types of Eczema

 There are a number of different types that differ in where they present on the skin, and the specifics of their symptoms.
 Subsets of eczema include:

 1. Atopic Dermatitis